pieroproietti/penguins-eggs/README.md

 Ubuntu and derivates as Linux Mint.
 For others distros we need to find collaboration.

-penguins-eggs-ts, at the moment 2018 february 20 is in a joung state, and can have same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
+penguins-eggs, at the moment 2018 february 20 is in a joung state, and can have same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
 You can easily install clonezilla on it, or clamav